chrisweb/web-audio-api-player/README.md

 }, false);
 ```

+* completly rewrite the sources system, where you can define multiple variants of a sound but with different codecs, app needs to check which codecs are supported by the device and choose one, use should be able to define which codec is preferred if playback support for multiple codecs is available
+* implement audiocontext to close to release memory?
+* feature to use the browser notification system to alert which song is being played
 * instead of the ArrayBuffer use the MediaElementAudioSourceNode, make it optional to still use the ArrayBuffer
-* cache (preload) AudioBuffers in indexeddb, let the user set the amount of cached AudioBuffers, remove from cache by least used and by date when cache is full
+* preload AudioBuffers in indexeddb (first song, next song, current song if loop or previous is triggered ...), let the developer set the amount of pre-loaded AudioBuffers, remove from "cache" by least used and by date when "cache" is full
-* cache songs for offline mode? indexdb is not very big, check if doable because saving a playlist of songs might exhaust the free space
+* cache songs for offline mode? indexdb is not very big (filesystem?), check if doable because saving a playlist of songs might exhaust the free space
+* some methods return a promise others don't, use promises for all to make it more consistent?
 * write a documentation
+* make a list of all possible errors (set a distinct code for each error)
 * add a contribution guide
 * write tests!!! (goal 100% coverage), add [tests coverage badge](https://coveralls.io)
 * [abort](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/abort) the loading of the sound if the user clicks play and then pause (or stop / next / previous) before the end of the buffering process